 Easy Swaps:

-- Swap beef chuck for stew meat from your butcher to save prep time
+- Use pre-cut stew meat from your butcher to skip the chopping

-- Replace red wine with balsamic vinegar (2 tablespoons) mixed with extra broth
+- Replace red wine with 2 tablespoons of balsamic vinegar mixed into extra broth

-- Try parsnips instead of carrots for an earthier taste
+- Swap carrots for parsnips for an earthier flavor

 Instructions

-Step 6: Finish Your Stew.
-Remove the bay leaves.
-Stir in frozen peas and let them sit in the hot stew for 3 minutes.
-Taste and adjust seasoning with more salt and pepper.
-If your stew seems too thin, press “Sauté” again and let it bubble for 5 minutes to reduce.
-If it’s too thick, add a splash of broth.
+Pull out the bay leaves.
+Stir in the frozen peas and let them sit in the hot stew for three minutes.
+Taste and adjust salt and pepper.
+If the stew runs thin, press “Sauté” and let it reduce for five minutes.
+Too thick?
+Add a splash of broth.

 Nutritional Information